Calgary Islamic School

-Calgary Islamic School, sometimes abbreviated as "CIS", is a school located in the north-east section of Calgary, Alberta.
+Calgary Islamic School, sometimes abbreviated as "CIS", is a school located in the north-east part of Calgary, Alberta.
 The school is attached to the Akram Jumu'a mosque (also known as the NE mosque), and teaches grades kindergarten through twelve, and has a daycare located within the school as well.
 There is also a Tahfeez, or memorization, program running within the school for those who wish to memorize the Qur'an, as well as complete their normal education.
 In addition to the academic curriculum, the school teaches Arabic, Qur'anic Studies, and Islamic Studies.